 Texas Rangers have all 5 picks signed 2 weeks after draft

-ARLINGTON, Texas — The Texas Rangers have signed all five of their picks from baseball's condensed amateur draft after completing deals with their third- and fifth-round selections.
+ARLINGTON, Texas (AP) -- The Texas Rangers have signed all five of their picks from baseball's condensed amateur draft after completing deals with their third- and fifth-round selections.

 Texas announced Wednesday the signings of right-hander Tekoah Roby and shortstop Thomas Saggese.
 Both 18-year-old players were drafted out of high school two weeks ago.